XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/types/escrowcreate.md

 It is not possible to create a conditional escrow with no expiration, but you can specify an expiration that is very far in the future.

-**Note:** Before the [fix1571 amendment][] became enabled on 2018-06-19, it was possible to create an escrow with `CancelAfter` only.
-These escrows could be finished by anyone at any time before the specified expiration.
+{% admonition type="info" name="Note" %}Before the [fix1571 amendment][] became enabled on 2018-06-19, it was possible to create an escrow with `CancelAfter` only.
+These escrows could be finished by anyone at any time before the specified expiration.{% /admonition %}

 {% raw-partial file="/docs/_snippets/common-links.md" /%}